LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/integration/signature-sessions/index.md

 [!include[Disable downloads API](../../../../../../includes/rest-pki/core/signature-sessions/disable-downloads-api.md)]

-Then, users will only be able to download documents through your app, and thus will be far less inclined to quit the process prematurely.
+Then, users will only be able to download documents through your app, and thus will be less inclined to quit the process prematurely.

 > [!NOTE]
 > Another way of dealing with this issue is to opt for the **Webhook flow** instead (see next section)